tcourter1/ba-healer-order/README.md

 \- Displays an optional semi-transparent food-count panel.

+\- Optionally displays each healer’s food count directly on the NPC.

-\- Supports configurable hull color, text color, text size, and food panel visibility.
+\- Supports configurable hull color, number color, number size, food-count color, food-count size, and food-count height.

+\## Food Count Tracking

+Food counts are based on inventory consumption after using poisoned food on a tracked Penance Healer.

+The plugin does not count every menu click as a successful feed.
+Instead, it tracks when a poisoned food item is actually consumed from the inventory after being used on a tracked healer.
+Wrong-food attempts are ignored when the Barbarian Assault wrong-food penalty message appears.